 Plan your peace.
 Decide you’re going to respond to bad situations in ways that'll help you be calm in the future.
-Perhaps through resorting to meditation and prayer in trying times.
+For instance, try resorting to meditation and prayer in difficult times.

 Planning your peace according to this quote is tied to your joy.
 So it seems to plan peace is also to plan joy for ourselves as well.

 Our thoughts are part of the beginning of where are our serenity starts.
-Just as you can’t be healthy in a chemically toxic environment, you can’t have calm with a toxic mindset.
+Because just as you can’t be healthy in a chemically toxic environment, you can’t have calm with a toxic mindset.